 But I chose not to finish my vampire series.
 Not because of rejection.
 Not because of Twilight.
 It was because I didn’t want to do it.
 I was burned out!
 I was exhausted.
 I felt terrible about it and fought against it.
 But it’s true.
 And that was the hardest thing of all to admit.
 I still love vampire media, I just didn’t want to write about them anymore.

 So…it helped me dig down and find some dormant courage so I could get back to writing and submitting again.
 All of my excuses were gone.
 I’m a writer.
 Writer’s write.
 And I couldn’t hide behind bitterness anymore, it was gone.
 I might actually try to read Twilight one day.
-I mean, I know everything about it, how bad can it be?
-(Famous last words, Lol!)
+I mean, I know everything about it, how bad can it be? 😛

 But making those lists, is what inspired me to tear apart everything I had ever written and make a list of my likes, dislikes, strengths, and weaknesses, and those lists are 100% responsible for the stories I’ve cooked up since then.
 I can focus on the right ideas now because I know what I like and what I’m good at and what I’m drawn to.

 I actually meant to post this last year, but it never happened.
 Probably because this post is really long.
 But I wanted to post it now because I need the reminder.
 I need the reminder that I write because I love it.
 I need the reminder that I make progress with every single story that I write.
-I need the reminder that I’m a lot closer to getting published today than I was a year ago.
+I need the reminder that it’s okay to have creative downtime.
 And I need the reminder that when I trust myself, I do my best work.